coders-school/multithreading/module2/02_races.en.md

 * <!-- .element: class="fragment fade-in" --> Race = Undefined behavior.
 * <!-- .element: class="fragment fade-in" --> Unwanted side effects usually do not occur during most runs of the application.
 * <!-- .element: class="fragment fade-in" --> Problems may occur less than 1 in 1000 runs.
-* <!-- .element: class="fragment fade-in" --> Races is incredibly hard to spot.
+* <!-- .element: class="fragment fade-in" --> Races are incredibly hard to spot.
 Usually, when the CPU is not under load, everything works as it should.
 The more loaded the CPU, the more the risk of a different order of data access increases.
 Such problems are difficult to reproduce.
 * <!-- .element: class="fragment fade-in" --> The data race problem is time-critical and can be completely impossible to catch under the debugger.
 The debugger affects the execution times of individual instructions.
 * <!-- .element: class="fragment fade-in" --> It is much easier to prevent races.
 The treatment is time-consuming and expensive.
 * <!-- .element: class="fragment fade-in" --> Thread Sanitizer (TSan) - data race detector.